11 Places with Free RV Camping in 2025

 What is the difference between boondocking and free camping?

-Boondocking refers to dry RV camping on undeveloped land without any hookups (water, electric or sewer).
+Boondocking refers to dry RV camping on undeveloped land without any hookups (water, electric, or sewer).
 Dry camping is RV camping anywhere without hookups.
 Dry camping is not necessarily free, but most boondocking is free.

 Stores and Restaurants

 Stores and restaurants located near interstates and highways can be a great option for overnight parking on a long RV trip.
 The Allstays app lists all locations that offer free RV parking.

+For most of the below retail chains, each location has its own parking policy and it is up to the manager whether overnight RV camping is allowed.
 Always call ahead and speak to the manager before parking your RV.

-For most of the below retail chains, each location has their own parking policy and it is up to the manager whether overnight RV camping is allowed.
-Also ask for permission before running a generator or putting down your jacks.

 Cracker Barrel